-How to Navigate the Tricky Transition from Kindergarten to Primary School?
+How to navigate the tricky transition from Kindergarten to Primary School?

 There are several key transitions in every child's educational journey.
 High school to university is one; primary to middle school is another.